brainstorm-tools/bst-duneuro/README.md

 ### Mac version

 For Mac x64 version all you need to do is clone the repository, install dpkg-config and gcc compiler, then use the same command as you would use for linux.
 Beware this is a intel-mac version, not a powerPc, thus, Mac earlier than 2006 will not run.
+Depending on your Mac installation you might have to install additional packages, like ```pyenv``` or ```pkg-config```.
+Sometimes, you might have to install additional python packages, i.e. ```pip install virtualenv```, but generally you will be able to follow instructions given by the Dune environment.

-So ```setup_bst_duneuro.sh build linux``` the resulting app will be copied as usual to the ```test/``` folder.
+In a mac envoronment, the compiling instruction is ```setup_bst_duneuro.sh build linux```, yes ```linux```.
+Since the linux code builds more or less directly in the mac envoronment, the same instruction is kept to avoid further complexity.
+The resulting app will be copied as usual to the ```test/``` folder.
 Typically that app can be manually renamed as a mac64 version binary and copied to the ```bin/``` folder.

 #### Comments on Matlab and mex file implementation.
 If you have Matlab installed in your linux version and you plan to use Brainstorm in this system, you can take advantage of the possibility of building the application as a mex file which will decrease execution times and allow for more interaction between Matlab and duneuro.